ibm-cloud-docs/cloud-object-storage/iam/buckets.md

 ## Granting access to a service ID

-If you need to grant access to a bucket for an application or other non-human entity, use a service instance.
-The service ID can be created specifically for this purpose, or can be an existing service ID already in use.
+If you need to grant access to a bucket for an application or other non-human entity, use a Service ID.
+The Service ID can be created specifically for this purpose, or can be an existing Service ID already in use.

 ### Using the UI